 The device is based on the original MAST (Mega Amp Spherical Tokamak) device, which ran from 2000 to 2013.
 It has been rebuilt to enable higher performance – longer pulses, increased heating power and a stronger magnetic field – and an innovative new plasma exhaust system.

-MAST Upgrade will explore the route to more compact tokamak power plants, test reactor technology, address physics issues for ITER and keep the UK at the forefront of international research into fusion energy.
+MAST Upgrade is exploring the route to compact fusion power plants, testing reactor technology and addressing physics issues for the international ITER fusion project.
+It keeps the UK at the forefront of global research into fusion energy.

 Plasma exhaust: the Super-X factor

-MAST Upgrade will particularly focus on plasma exhaust – a key issue that must be solved to achieve commercial fusion power.
+MAST Upgrade particularly focuses on plasma exhaust – a key issue that must be solved to achieve commercial fusion power.

 The tokamak’s exhaust system (known as the ‘divertor’) processes spent fuel and heat ejected from the plasma.
 The plasma must be cool enough where it meets surfaces in the divertor to ensure that any damage is minimal.

 Present divertors are not designed to withstand the intense power loads that will be created in the large fusion machines in future power plants.
 Divertor components would require replacement every few years, making it difficult for fusion to become an economically competitive energy source.
 The challenge is to develop a divertor with a manageable power load; about the same as in a car engine.

 MAST Upgrade is the first tokamak to trial the ‘Super-X divertor’.
 This is an exhaust system designed to reduce heat and power loads from particles leaving the plasma, which should mean divertor components will last much longer.
 If successful, Super-X could be used in prototype power plants and commercial fusion reactors.
-MAST Upgrade will also be able to operate with a variety of other divertor configurations to compare their effectiveness and inform design choices for future fusion reactors.
+MAST Upgrade can also operate with a variety of other divertor configurations to compare their effectiveness and inform design choices for future fusion reactors.

 Advancing the spherical tokamak design